 It is important to note that whether someone is assaulted following a case of spiking, or assaulted following the voluntary consumption of drugs and/or alcohol, the person who is assaulted is never to blame.
 The responsibility always lies with the abuser.

-For further guidance on what to do if you think you may have experienced drug assisted sexual violence, please see the 'it has happened to me or someone I know' section of this website, or contact the Equally Safe Team at equallysafeteam@ed.ac.uk or by making a named report.
+For further guidance on what to do if you think you may have experienced drug assisted sexual violence, please see the 'it has happened to me or someone I know' section of this website.

 There are two ways you can tell us what happened